Twillij/UnrealActionAdventure/Documentation/WorkPlan.md

 # Work Plan
 The work plan currently contains a list of all the tasks that will be worked on for this project in chronogically descending order.
-As tasks get finished, more tasks will appear in the list.
+As tasks get finished, new tasks will appear in the list.

 ## Task 001: Basic main menu